tale-toul/OCP4UPIAWS/README.md

    spec:
      mastersSchedulable: false
    ```
-1. Remove the Kubernetes manifest files that define the control plane and worker machines as machines and machinesets objects respectively.
+1. Remove the Kubernetes manifest files that define the control plane and worker hosts as machines and machinesets objects respectively.
 These definitions need to be deleted because when masters and workers are added to the cluster the machineset-api cluster operator is not available.

    ```shell
    $ rm -v clover/openshift/99_openshift-cluster-api_master-machines-*.yaml